TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 ## Power

-There are three options to supply power to the board:
+There are three options to power the board: